bsdlab/dp-stroop/README.md

 ## Running the paradigm

-There are two incarnations of the paradigm:
+There are two incarnations of the modified Stroop paradigm:

 1. A self-paced version, requesting the user to start each trial by pressing the arrow down button.
 1. A random inter-trial-interval